-FORM 10-Q \boxtimes QUARTERLY REPORT PURSUANT TO 1934 O SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the Quarterly Period Ended September 30, 20 04 TRANSITION REPORT PURSUANT T 1934 O SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the transition period from to Commission File Number 0-50209 Delaware (State or other jurisdiction of incorporation or organization) xact name of Registrant as specified in its Charter) 04-3372948 (IRS Employer Id.
-Number) 111 Huntington Avenue Boston, Massachusetts (Address of principal executive offices) 02199 (Zip Code) Registrant's tel ephone number, including area code: (617) 236-3300 during iled all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 at the registrant was required to file such reports), and (2) has been subject to such filing Indicate by check mark whether the registrant is an acc elerated filer (as defined in Rule 12b-2 of the Exchange Act.)
-Yes \boxtimes No \square for the quarter ended September 30, 2004 TABLE OF CONTENTS
+FORM I 10-Q $\boxtimes$ QUARTERLY REPORT PURSUANT TO SECTION 13 O OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the Quarterly Period Ended September 30, 2004 TRANSITION REPORT PURSUANT TO SECTION 13 0 1934 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the transition period from to Commission File I Number 1-13087 BOSTON PROP PERTIES, INC. (Exact name of Registrant a • · Delaware (State or other jurisdiction of incorporation or organization) 04-2473675 (IRS Employer Id.
+Number) 111 Huntington Avenue Boston, Massachusetts (Address of principal executive offices) 02199 (Zip Code) Registrant's telephone number, inc cluding area code: (617) 236-3300 Indicate by check mark whether the registrant (1) has filed all reports requiring the preceding 12 months (or for such shorter period that the registrant was a significant for the past 90 days.
+Yes $\boxtimes$ No $\square$ red to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 required to file such reports), and (2) has been subject to such filing Indicate by check mark whether the registrant is an accelerated filer (as defi ned in Rule 12b-2 of the Exchange Act.)
+Yes $oxtimes$ No $oxtimes$ Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practical date.
+Common Stock, par value \$.01 per share (Class) 109,144,358 (Outstanding on November 8, 2004)